gtalus/GURPSInitTool/docs/group_manager.rst

 Using Groups
 ------------

 Adding combatants from the Group Manager to the initiative table is done by dragging and dropping.
 There are two options: first, you can drag an entire group from the tree view to the initiative table.
-Second, you can select rows from the combatant table in the group manager and drag them across to the initiative table.
+Second, you can select rows from the group table in the group manager and drag them across to the initiative table.
 You can also do this in reverse, for example if you want to save an un-finished encounter for next session.

 .. image:: _static/13_initiative_copy.png